zenotech/common-superbuild/README.md

 for someone who has permissions to push an updated archive, then update `versions.cmake`. `md5sum` can calculate the hash for you.

+When updating a project please make sure to:

+ - Consult the project .cmake file for any relevant comments
+ - Check for any change in the CMake options in the release notes
+ - Check for any licensing and copyright changes

 # Defining projects

 Projects are defined under the `projects/` hierarchy.
 Under this hierarchy,